Home Air Check

 Unhealthy indoor air is often undetectable by smell.
-It’s usually caused by normal everyday consumer items.
+It is usually caused by normal everyday consumer items.
 The good news is that it can often be easily remedied, once you know what’s in your air.

-We’ve compiled a checklist below that works as a general guide of leading causes that can help determine whether or not you should check the air in your home.
-If you check more than one then the chances that your indoor air quality could adversely affect your health increase substantially.
+We’ve compiled a checklist below that works as a general guide to the main causes of poor indoor air quality that can help determine whether you should check the air in your home.
+If more than one apply, the probability that your indoor air quality could adversely affect your health increase substantially.
 Finding out what’s in your air is the first step in making it healthy, and it’s no longer a prohibitively expensive thing to do.

 - Does anyone in your family experience itchy eyes, headaches, or respiratory symptoms at home and feel better when they are away?

-- Are you in a multi-unit residential building (flats, apartment, etc.)?
+- Are you in a multi-unit residential building (apartments, flats etc.)?

 - Do you have pets?